ejeschke/ginga/doc/manual/plugins.rst

 change the types of operations that can be done, or completely change the protocol used.

-The remote control module is not loaded by default.
-To load it, specify the command line option::
+The remote control module is not activated by default.
+To start it, specify the command line option::

     --modules=RC

+or start it from `Start RC` under the `Plugins` menu.
 You can then control Ginga from the `grc` program located in the  `scripts` directory (and installed with ginga).
 Some examples:

 Create a new channel::